evolvablehardware/pRNA_obsidian/ehw_meeting_minutes/Winter2026/Week 2.md

 * process on the server completed
 * having trouble making a docker container for the project server
 	* To use usb-ip you need privilege
-	* Docker swarm doesn't support priveleged containers
+	* Docker swarm doesn't support privileged containers
 	* potential resolution by adding a udev rule
 ### Kieran:
 * researched obtaining data from labrador (simple scope)